humuxuan/IE/README.md

 # IE: https://myhealthyimmune.link/
 ## 1. calcualating calories
 Here, i use the simple linear regression to make a simple predict.
-The dataset is from the kaggle webiste <https://www.kaggle.com/datasets/aadhavvignesh/calories-burned-during-exercise-and-activities>
+The dataset is from the kaggle webiste <https://www.kaggle.com/datasets/aadhavvignesh/calories-burned-during-exercise-and-activities>.
+In addition, i also add some small features about exercise advice for different age group.

 ## 2. diet